Britain's Lost Roman Gold Mines.

-When the Roman Empire under Julius Augustus Caesar decided on the conquest of the British Isles in 44 BC they did so for a number of reasons.
-They obviously wanted to stretch their Empire, after all what is an Empire if you don`t want to control everything and everybody within it!
-They may have also wanted to increase their trading monopoly into North Western Europe.
-They definitely wanted to defeat the British tribes as they had a fearsome reputation in Europe.
+When the Roman Empire under Julius Augustus Caesar decided on the conquest of the British Isles in 44 BC they did so for several reasons.
+They wanted to expand the boundaries of their empire.
+After all, what is an empire if you don`t wish to control everything and everybody within it?
+They may have also wanted to increase their trading monopoly in the north-western parts of Europe.
+They wanted to defeat the British tribes as they had a fearsome reputation in Europe.
 Rome had already suffered many years of battle with the Gauls, who shared a close link with their British cousins.
-Another reason for conquest was the ancient pagan religion practised in the British Isles was not in keeping with accepted Roman forms of worship and they needed to be crushed.
+Another reason for conquest was the ancient pagan religion practised in the British Isles, this was not in keeping with accepted forms of worship and they needed to be crushed.

 The main reason why Britain was a ripe and juicy target for invasion, was the wealth of raw materials that the territory had at its disposal.
-The British Isles had plenty of good quality farmland, an abundance of tree's and stone for the construction of population centres.
-But, more importantly, the British Isles also had a wealth of useful ore for either the Imperial legions or for the Roman elites to cherish.
+The British Isles had plenty of good quality farmland, an abundance of trees and stone for the construction of population centres.
+But, more importantly, the British Isles also had a wealth of useful ore for either the Roman war machine or for the Roman elites to cherish.
 There were good amounts of useful metals such as silver, tin and gold within the untamed landscape.

-Most of the Welsh Gold mines where set amid ancient wooded hillsides overlooking the Cothi Valley.
-About 2,000 years ago, the occupying Roman Empire exploited the natural richness of ore in the area and put the remote outpost on the Imperial Roman map.
-Although it is entirely likely that the indigenous peoples had small scale mining operations stretching far back into the bronze age.
+Most of the Welsh gold mines were set amid ancient wooded hillsides overlooking the Cothi Valley.
+About two thousand years ago, the occupying Roman Empire exploited the natural richness of ore in the area and put the remote outpost on the Imperial Roman map.
+Although it is entirely likely that the indigenous peoples had small scale mining operations stretching far back rich back into the bronze age.
 The Romans took over the mines and introduced more modern technologies to gain a higher level of output.
-The Romans drafted in workers from all over the British Isles and other parts of the Empire to service and maintain the mines.
+The Romans drafted in workers from all over the British Isles and other parts of the Roman Empire to service and maintain the mines.

 Gold in Britain

 Other areas which may be the next likely to be surveyed and exploit include parts of Dorset, Devon, and Cornwall.
-In the days before global trade it is likely these areas added to the ore mined from Wales and Scotland.
-These location supplied the early royal mint with the Gold to produce the coins of the realm.
-I do wonder how much of the United Kingdom's Gold has been mined out completely, its very hard to find written records of old disused Goldmines in Great Britain.
+In the days before global trade, it is likely these areas added to the precious metals mined from Wales and Scotland.
+These locations supplied the early royal mint with the gold to produce the coins of the realm.
+I do wonder how much of the United Kingdom's gold reserves have been mined.
+It is very hard to find written records of old disused goldmines in Great Britain.

-Once a Goldmine is thought to be obsolete, it is abandoned and is often set-up to extract other precious metals.
-In my research I searched for place names which may hold a clue to where Gold may have been mined within England.
-I would have expected all surface gold reserves to have been depleted my our ancestors.
-Still there is a part of me that believes that in some forgotten corner of Britain, there are vast reserves just waiting to be discovered.
-Britain may have more value than its real-estate is given credit for Gold has held an attraction for us since the days of ancient Egypt, and it seems forever linked to the wealth and prosperity of nations and individuals.
+Once a goldmine is thought to be obsolete, it is abandoned and after a while.
+It is often set-up to extract other precious metals.
+In my research, I searched for place names which may hold a clue to where gold may have been mined within England.
+I would have expected all surface gold reserves to have been depleted by our ancestors.
+Still, there is a part of me that believes that in some forgotten corner of Britain, there are vast reserves just waiting to be discovered.
+Britain may have more value than it is given credit for.
+Gold has held an attraction for us since the days of Ancient Egypt, and it seems forever linked to the wealth and prosperity of nations and individuals.